mzeeqazi/BCS/README.md

 # BCS
-It is GitHub repo for our COA semester project.
+It is GitHub repo for our Computer Organization and Architecture semester project.
 We are trying to build Basic Computing/Computer System(BCS).
-This is our first coding expierience on a hardware sysytem(ATMEGA16A)
+This is our first coding expierience on a hardware sysytem(ATMEGA16A).